 An amazing thing happened in 1995.
-Mike Cromwell, a production director at a radio station in Milwaukee, Wisconsin, heard Alison Krauss' cover of "When You Say Nothing At All."
-That may not seem like much, but Krauss' recording of the song came out of nowhere.
+Mike Cromwell, a production director at a radio station in Milwaukee, Wisconsin, heard the Alison Krauss version of "When You Say Nothing At All."
+That may not seem like much, but Krauss' recording of the country song came out of nowhere.

 But Cromwell heard something special in the performance and decided actually to combine it with Whitley's original.
 He didn't do it for any commercial gain, and in fact, never made it available to purchase.
 But that hauntingly beautiful "duet" received airplay from coast to coast.